LuckyLongre/blockchain_assignment_1/README.md

 ---

 ### 2. IPFS Initialization
-Initialized IPFS and generated the peer identity.
+IPFS was initialized to generate the peer identity.

 ```bash
 ipfs init
 ```

-📸 **Screenshot:** Output showing the Peer identity and repository initialized.
+**Screenshot:** Output displaying the Peer ID and repository initialization message.

 ![IPFS Init](./images/ipfs-init.png)

 ---

 ### 3. Running the IPFS Daemon
-Started the IPFS daemon to initialize the node.
+The IPFS daemon was started to initialize the node.

 ```bash
 ipfs daemon
 ```

-📸 **Screenshot:** Daemon started successfully with WebUI and Gateway URLs displayed.
+**Screenshot:** Daemon started successfully with WebUI and Gateway addresses.

 ![IPFS Daemon](./images/daemon-start.png)

 ---

 ### 4. Uploading a File to IPFS
-Created a `hello.txt` file and added it to IPFS to get its unique content identifier (CID).
+A file named `hello.txt` was created and added to IPFS to generate its unique content identifier (CID).

 ```bash
 echo "Hello from Lucky!" > hello.txt
 ipfs add hello.txt
 ```

-📸 **Screenshot:** `hello.txt` added and CID shown in terminal.
+**Screenshot:** `hello.txt` uploaded and CID displayed in the terminal.

 ![File Upload](./images/ipfs-add-cid.png)

 ---

 ### 5. Creating CID File
-Saved the CID from the previous step to a new file named `ipfs_cid.txt`.
+The generated CID was saved in a new file named `ipfs_cid.txt`.

 ```bash
 echo "QmbLWQTZZspap5tE5G4taxuRhqFJayDtge58cPFEvYFi1n" > ipfs_cid.txt
 ```

-📸 **Screenshot:** Created the `ipfs_cid.txt` file with the CID.
+**Screenshot:** `ipfs_cid.txt` file created with the CID.

 ![CID File](./images/cid-file.png)

 ---

 ### 6. Git Configuration and GitHub Repository Setup
-Initialized Git, configured identity, committed files, added remote, and pushed to GitHub.
+Git was initialized and configured.
+The project was committed and pushed to GitHub using the following steps:

 ```bash
 git init